abcucberkeley/LLSM3D_MembraneSegmentation/README.md

 ## Project Results

-Please refer to the this [project poster](file:///Users/zeeshanpatel/Desktop/2020_U-Net3D_CellMembranePoster_final_reduced.pdf) project poster for more information regarding our experimentation methods and results.
+Please refer to the this <a href="/Users/zeeshanpatel/Desktop/2020_U-Net3D_CellMembranePoster_final_reduced.pdf" download>project poster</a> for more information regarding our experimentation methods and results.
 If you have any inquiries regarding our project or code, feel free to contact Zeeshan Patel at zeeshanp@berkeley.edu.

 ## References